ionStici/frontend/6-tools/git-github/command-line-interface.md

 You can use the command line to traverse and edit your computer’s filesystem, create new files, edit the content of those files, delete files, and more.

-We use commands to move inside the folder structure, to create files, to move files, to create folders and more.

 - Unix-based system: Linux and Mac OS X.
 - For windows, you can download [Git Bash](https://gitforwindows.org/) to use the same commands.

-_A Command_ is a _directive_ to the computer to perform a specific task.
+**A Command** is a _directive_ to the computer to perform a specific task.

 In the terminal, the first things you see is `$` or `%`.
 This is called a _shell prompt_.
 It appears when the terminal is ready to accept a command.

+MacOSX is a Unix OS and its command line is 99.9% the same as any Linux distribution. **bash** is your default shell and you can compile all of the same programs and utilities.

+## Filesystem

+When we use the command line, we refer to folders as **directories**.

+Files and directories on your computer are organized into a **filesystem**.

+**A Filesystem** organizes a computer's files and directories into a tree structure.

+The first directory in the filesystem is the root directory, it is the parent of all other directories and files in the file system.

 <br>